pianoleo1/Leo-s-Study-Guides.github.io/StudyGuides/Science/Seg6Scope3,4,5.md

 65. **Brightness**: The amplitude or height of a wave measured from the crest to midway between the crest and trough.

 ### Reading Science A

+66. **Both ultraviolet light and microwaves**:

+    a.
+Cannot be seen by the human eye.

+    b.
+Used by scientists to study the structure of galaxies.

+    c.
+Both are types of radiation emitted by the sun.

+67. The best wavelength to use if an astronomer wants to study the composition of planets and stars is **radio waves**.

+68. Radio waves:longest wavelength::**gamma rays**:shortest wavelength.

+69. **Ultraviolet** light has a wavelength of 10^-8 m.

 ## Scope 5